angelalonso/homebot/README.md

 Once that works, I will create a second mode for the robot, for when the code runs live on the actual robot instead of a Webots simulation.

 ## NEXTUP:
+- Mirror the simulate code to make it run on a physical robot.
+- Generate tests for everything (except maybe the simulation part).

+## DONE :
-- Modify current workflow for Webots, including everything needed to run the code on simulation mode
+- Modified current workflow for Webots, including everything needed to run the code on simulation mode under make simulate
-- Add a second, testing, mode, where only code is tested.
+- Added test mode, where only code is tested.
-- Add a third, live, mode, where the code is run at the physical robot
+- Added run mode, where the code is run at the physical robot.

 ## Actual docs
 The following comes from the original Repo (see above) until I get to adapt it.